Adrenal Fatigue and Stress

-Beyond a certain point, though it begins causing major damage to your health, your mood, your productivity, your relationships, and your quality of life.
+As a result and beyond a certain point, though, stress can cause major damage to your health, mood, productivity, relationships, and quality of life.

 Stress is stress

 Your body does not distinguish between good stress and bad stress.
-That is, you may find yourself in chronic stress…always stressed out.
-Chronic stress can suppress your immune system, upset your digestive and reproductive systems, increase the risk of heart attack and stroke, and speed up the aging process, while it rewires your brain, leaving you vulnerable to anxiety, depression, and other mental health problems.
+But you may find yourself in chronic stress—always stressed out.
+Chronic stress can suppress your immune system, upset your digestive and reproductive systems, increase the risk of heart attack and stroke, and speed up the aging process.
+All the while, it rewires your brain, leaving you vulnerable to anxiety, depression, and other mental health problems.

 Causes of stress

 In a word, life causes stress.
-The top ten stressful life events range from death of a spouse to retirement, from marriage to divorce.
+The most stressful life events range from the death of a spouse to retirement, or from marriage to divorce.